 Rather than addressing these passages further, the rest of this article will focus on giving a few general proofs against the doctrine of Baptismal Regeneration.

-It's strange that every denomination that I can think of which teaches Baptismal Regeneration, also teaches that you can lose your Salvation.
-If water baptism is when a person receives the new birth, how can they wind up in Hell?
+Nearly every denomination which teaches Baptismal Regeneration also teaches that a believer can lose their Salvation.
+If water baptism is when a person receives the new birth, how can that person go to Hell?

-If the second option is true, how do we get born again, again?
+If the second option is true, how does one get born again, again?
 None of these groups re-baptize.
 If their assertion is that water baptism grants the new birth, why don't they re-baptize after apostasy, or major sins?

 Baptismal Regenerationalists demolish the entire doctrine of the new birth, firstly by tying it to water baptism, but also because they teach almost uniformly that a person who is born again can ultimately go to Hell.